bertoni9/dotfiles/README.md

 ## SSH Key to Github account
 Very helpful to working with Github without typing every time username and password.
 Steps well explained in the [official website](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account)

+If you already have a repository with https url (always asking for username and password), after setting a ssh key: \
+`git remote set-url origin <ssh-url>`